A Wizard of Mars: Major characters

-Mamvish is a Species Archivist, who relocates species that are in trouble to safer places.
-She has incredibly high power levels, and is an Abstainee, which means that the Lone Power literally "took a vacation" on her Ordeal.
-(Apparently the LP left a note for her saying that he had a headache and couldn't come!)
+Mamvish is a Species Archivist who relocates species that are in trouble to safer places.
+She has incredibly high power levels and is an Abstainee, which means that the Lone Power literally "took a vacation" on her Ordeal.
+(Apparently, the LP left a note for her saying that he had a headache and could not come!)
 She has a fierce love for tomatoes and is highly sensitive, and has a high vocabulary of insults in the Speech.
-She looks pretty much like a dinosaur and when she does wizardry, Speech-words can be seen under her skin.
+She looks pretty much like a dinosaur, and when she does wizardry, speech words can be seen under her skin.